-NOTICE OF 2017 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2018 ANNUAL MEETING OF STOCKHOLDERS

-Time 3:30 p.m., Eastern Daylight Time Date Wednesday, May 17, 2017 Place Cooley LLP, 1114 Avenue of the Americas, 46th Floor, New York, New York 10036-7798 Purpose (1) To elect the Board of Directors' nominees, Fabrice Egros, Ph.D. and Pierre Legault as Class I members of the Board of Directors, to serve until the 2020 Annual Meeting of Stockholders and until their successors are duly elected and qualified; (2) To ratify the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017; and (3) To transact any other business that may properly come before the meeting or any adjournment or postponement thereof.
+Time 2:00 p.m., Eastern Daylight Time Wednesday, May 23, 2018 Date Place Cooley LLP, 1114 Avenue of the Americas, 46th Floor, New York, New York 10036-7798 (1) To elect the Board of Directors' nominees, Henry Chen and Luke Evnin, Ph.D. as Class II members of Purpose the Board of Directors, to serve until the 2021 Annual Meeting of Stockholders and until their successors are duly elected and qualified; (2) To ratify the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018; and (3) To transact any other business that may properly come before the meeting or any adjournment or postponement thereof.
 These items of business are more fully described in the proxy statement accompanying this notice.
-Record Date The Board of Directors has fixed the close of business on March 22, 2017 as the record date for determining stockholders entitled to notice of and to vote at the meeting.
+Record Date The Board of Directors has fixed the close of business on March 26, 2018 as the record date for determining stockholders entitled to notice of and to vote at the meeting.
 Meeting Admission All stockholders as of the record date, or their duly appointed proxies, may attend the meeting.
 If you attend, you will be asked to present valid picture identification such as a driver's license or passport.
 If your Syndax Pharmaceuticals, Inc. stock is held in a brokerage account or by a bank or other nominee, you are considered the beneficial owner of shares held in street name, and this proxy statement is being forwarded to you by your broker or nominee.
 As a result, your name does not appear on our list of stockholders.
 If your stock is held in street name, in addition to picture identification, you should bring with you a letter or account statement showing that you were the beneficial owner of the stock on the record date to be admitted to the meeting.
 Voting by Proxy Whether or not you expect to attend the Annual Meeting, if you are a stockholder of record, please vote by completing, dating, signing and returning a proxy card by mail or vote by telephone or the Internet as soon as possible so your shares can be voted at the meeting.
+Information on how to vote in person at the Annual Meeting is discussed in the proxy statement.
 You may submit your voting instruction form by mail.
 If you are voting via the Internet or by telephone, you will be asked to provide your control number from the Notice of Internet Availability.
 Submitting a proxy will not prevent you from attending the Annual Meeting and voting in person.
 If your shares are held in street name, you will receive instructions from your broker or other nominee explaining how to vote your shares, and you may also have the choice of instructing the record holder as to the voting of your shares over the Internet or by telephone.
 Follow the instructions on the voting instruction form you received from your broker or nominee.
 A list of stockholders entitled to vote at the Annual Meeting will be available for inspection by any stockholder at our executive offices for a period of 10 days prior to the Annual Meeting until the close of such meeting.